 Periodically monitors the status of assigned open FBFs to ensure the timeliness goals specified in Section 0801-06 are being met.
 Reviews and determines the best approach to address and disposition the issue(s) identified in the FBF.
 Prioritizes the proposed resolution of feedback with supervisor input.
 Ensures that the final resolution of feedback is consistent with overall inspection program policy and framework.
 Proposes a resolution path for LTF submitted to the Feedback Form Review Panel.
 Documents the basis for resolution of the feedback in the FBF and obtains supervisor approval.
 Submits completed FBF to Inspection Manual Coordinator for processing.
-When resolution of a FBF entails a revision of an IMC, IP, or, identifies and coordinates any changes or revisions to affected inspection manual document(s) with stakeholders and includes the FBF(s) being closed in the document issuing package that is submitted to the Inspection Manual Coordinator, in accordance with IMC 0040, “Preparing, Revising, and Issuing Documents for the NRC Inspection Manual.”
+When resolution of a FBF entails a revision of an IMC, IP, TI or OpESS, identifies and coordinates any changes or revisions to affected inspection manual document(s) with stakeholders and includes the FBF(s) being closed in the document issuing package that is submitted to the Inspection Manual Coordinator, in accordance with IMC 0040, “Preparing, Revising, and Issuing Documents for the NRC Inspection Manual.”

 0801-06 INSPECTION PROGRAM FEEDBACK PROCESS TIMELINESS GOALS

 If the issue remains unclear after a conversation or e-mail exchange with the document lead, or existing guidance is inadequate, a FBF should be submitted to your supervisor (branch chief or above) to clearly identify problems, concerns, or difficulties encountered in implementing the affected IMCs, IPs, TIs, or OpESSs.
+In the regions, the cognizant BC will forward the FBF to the TSAB/IPAT BC/TL for review, who will then forward the FBF to the appropriate e-mail address, if applicable.

-The NRR Inspection Manual Coordinator will send an initial receipt of a FBF e-mail to the originator, , the Document Lead and their respective supervisor(s).
+The NRR Inspection Manual Coordinator will send an initial receipt of a FBF e-mail to the originator, the TSAB/IPAT BC/TL, and the program BC, but will hold the FBF for the semi-annual prioritization meeting discussion, unless the issue is determined to be emergent based on safety significance.
+If the FBF is approved, will forward the FBF to the Document Lead and their respective supervisor(s).

-The timeliness goal for closure of STFs is six to twelve months from the time the FBF is .
-The timeliness goal for closure of LTFs is twelve months from the time the FBF is , but it can be greater than twelve months, based on the issue raised in the FBF.
+The timeliness goal for closure of STFs is six to twelve months from the time the FBF is accepted for processing, either by vote at the semi-annual prioritization meeting, or by permission from the program office BC, based on extenuating circumstances.
+The timeliness goal for closure of LTFs is twelve months from the time the FBF is accepted for processing, but it can also be greater than twelve months, based on the issue raised in the FBF, and programmatic changes.
+Program BC approval is necessary to exceed twelve months and should be noted on the non-public Inspection Program Feedback Form SharePoint page in the Notes section.

 If a Feedback Form Review Panel is convened to address a LTF, the panel will reach a decision on the matter within one month from the date the panel is convened.
 It is acknowledged that in some circumstances this timeline may not be plausible or feasible.
 In these cases, the panel will decide whether a new approach for a resolution needs to be developed (i.e. consider creating a focus group), and may establish a new deadline, taking into consideration the impact of the delay on overall inspection program implementation.